GSA/fedramp-gov/_posts/2022-07-05-penetration-testing-guidance.md

 author: FedRAMP
 layout: blog-page
 ---
-We’re excited to announce the release of FedRAMP’s updated Penetration Testing Guidance!
+We’re excited to announce the release of FedRAMP’s updated <a href="https://www.fedramp.gov/assets/resources/documents/CSP_Penetration_Test_Guidance.pdf" target="_blank" rel="noopener noreferrer">Penetration Testing Guidance</a>!

 These updates were made to address the ever-changing cybersecurity landscape.
 Revisions include updated guidance around existing and new threats as well as addressing attack vectors so they’re in alignment with current best practices.